-xxxxxxx-LAST-FLD-NUM
+Program name: xxxxxxxx-LAST-FLD-NUM

 The number of the field where the cursor was positioned before control was returned.
 Field numbers are assigned left to right, top to bottom and include display-only fields.
 This property is set by the runtime.